The world's best sandwiches you need to try

 David Pimborough/Shutterstock

-This café and bistro staple takes a classic sandwich filling combination to higher levels of sophistication.
+This café and bistro staple takes a classic sandwich filling to higher levels of sophistication.
 Served warm, it starts with sliced white bread filled with ham and cheese, with Emmental or Gruyère being the usual choice.
-A layer of creamy béchamel sauce, and a quick dip in beaten egg before it hits the pan, finishes the process, resulting in a richly indulgent sandwich.
+A layer of creamy béchamel sauce is then added, and the whole thing is dipped in beaten egg before it hits the pan, resulting in a richly indulgent sandwich.
 The addition of a fried or poached egg on top of the dish turns it into a croque madame.

 <p>Hey_Dani/Shutterstock</p>